 out = call_llm(prompt)

-Step 6: For multi-turn chats, pin language per session
+Step 6: For multi-turn chats, pin the language per session

 User language preference: en-US

-Always reply in en-US regardless of message language.
+Always reply in en-US regardless of the language of any individual message.

 Step 7: Watch for partial drift

-Sometimes the model switches halfway through.
-Detect this by language-detecting each paragraph, not just the full output.
-If paragraph N is English and N+1 is Spanish, that’s the bug.
+The model sometimes switches halfway through a single answer.
+Catch it by language-detecting each paragraph, not just the whole output.
+If paragraph N is English and N+1 is Spanish, that is this bug, and the Step 1 high-priority line plus a lower temperature (see FAQ) is the fix.

 When this is not on you